HMS Rodney (29): 1940

 The destroyer berthed alongside Rodney, 1940.
 A QF 4.7-inch Mk VIII AA gun is in the foreground.

 With Nelson damaged by a mine on 4 December, Rodney served as the temporary fleet flagship until her sister's return in August.
 She mostly spent January and February 1940 at anchor with occasional missions to provide cover from commerce raiders for convoys.
 During one such sortie on 21 February in heavy weather, her steering problems resurfaced and forced her return to Greenock, Scotland.
 Six days later, the ship was visited by King George VI and Queen Elizabeth during their morale-boosting tour of Scottish shipyards.
 The First Lord of the Admiralty Winston Churchill (soon to become Prime Minister) boarded Rodney for a voyage to Scapa Flow on 7 to 8 March.
 Despite the danger of aerial attack by the Luftwaffe, most of the Home Fleet was now based there; Rodney was near-missed during an attack on 16 March.

 Receiving word that the Royal Air Force (RAF) had attacked north-bound German warships in the North Sea on 7 April, Admiral Sir Charles Forbes, Commander-in-chief Home Fleet, ordered most of his ships to put to sea that evening.
 Rodney was hit by a 500 kg bomb on 9 April off the south-western coast of Norway.
-The bomb broke up after hitting the corner of a armoured 4.7-inch ready ammunition box on the upper deck aft of the funnel; its fragments penetrated through several decks before bouncing off the four-inch armoured deck and started a small fire in the galley.
+The bomb broke up after hitting the corner of an armoured 4.7-inch ready ammunition box on the upper deck aft of the funnel; its fragments penetrated through several decks before bouncing off the four-inch armoured deck and started a small fire in the galley.
 Three men were wounded by the bomb and another fifteen suffered electrical burns when water being used to fight the fire poured onto a junction box.
 The crew made temporary repairs and the ship remained at sea until she dropped anchor at Scapa Flow on 17 April.
 Upon receiving notice that German ships had been spotted in the Norwegian Sea on 9 June, Forbes ordered the Home Fleet, including Rodney, to sea to protect troop convoys evacuating Allied forces from Norway.